Ixluxi/job-search-cypress/README.md

 > `CWJOBSPASSWORD="changeme"`

-2. Logged in assertions ('Hi, Alex') need to be changed to your first name.
+2. Change all instances of 'changeme' to your first name/email address/password.